jhualberta/acrylic_annealing/README.md

 It will also print out an example ROOT C++ macro.
 Insert the lines for any ROOT C++ code.

+The oven should have a uniform temperature distribution.
+The temperature fluctuation should be within ±2°C

 - Example and how it works:

 *************************************